MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 ### Task 1 – Create Development environment

 1. Access <https://powerapps.microsoft.com/en-us/developerplan> and
-    select Existing User add an environment, log in with your Microsoft 365 credentials if prompted again.
+    select Existing user?
+Add a dev environment, log in with your Microsoft 365 credentials if prompted again.

 2. Your **Dev** environment should now show in the list of